grafana/observability-workshop-breakouts/breakout_1_The-current-approach-to-observability/breakout_1_exercise.md

 1. What error message is the productcatalog service throwing when it errors?
 1. Which endpoint or endpoints are erroring within the productcatalog service?
 1. What services interact with the recommendation service?
-1. What's the pod name running the product catalog service?
+1. [Optional] What's the pod name running the product catalog service?

 K8s
 1. How many restarts has the productcatalog service had?